Federal Work Study Overview

 - Start by exploring the Part-Time Job Search Guide.

-- Use Career Express (our walk-in services) for quick critiques of your resume and cover letter.
-Our hours are Monday and Tuesday from 10 - 11:30 a.m. and Wednesday and Thursday from 1 - 3:30 p.m.
+- Use Career Express (our walk-in service) for quick critiques of your resume and cover letter.

 One Last Thing